Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/understanding_gpt_history.md

 **Paper:** [Mikolov et al. 2010](https://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf)

-**Summary**
+#### Summary

+Previous papers were attempting to solve the problem of sequence prediction.
+Namely, given X tokens of a sequence, predict the X+1th token.

+While the bigram and MLP papers solved this via feeding some fixed context-length to predict the next token, they had their shortcomings.

 In effect, the paper references the MLP paper by [Bengio](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf), and cites the shortcoming that the context length is fixed and manually set.

-(The context length is the number of previous tokens that are fed into the MLP to generate the next word).
+To solve these shortcomings, the authors explain how a recurrent neural network can "figure-out" the context length instead of manually setting it

-Quoting the author:-
+#### The problem, in the words of the author:-

 > It is well known that humans can exploit longer context with great success.
 Also, cache models provide comple-
 mentary information to neural network models, so it is natural to think about a model that would encode temporal information
 implicitly for contexts with arbitrary lengths
+#### The solution

 The authors then explain how a simple recurrent neural network works

 ![image.png](/image_1687079484371_0.png)